-Skrill, formerly known as Moneybookers, has become a favourite banking method for loads of online gamblers in the UK because it’s fast, secure, affordable and really easy to set up.
+Skrill, formerly known as Moneybookers, has become a favourite banking method for loads of online gamblers in the NJ because it’s fast, secure, affordable and really easy to set up.
 Skrill is available in over 200 countries, over 40 currencies and in addition to being accepted at almost all online casinos, it can also be used for tons of online purchases and transactions beyond gambling.

 Keep reading to learn more about how to use Skrill for online casino deposits and withdrawals, the biggest benefit of choosing Skrill as one of your e-wallets, the average wait times for different kinds of transactions and some of the processing fees you can expect to pay.
 We’ll also run down Skrill’s company history to give you some background on why you should trust this company to handle your hard-earned money.